-In those beds, you’ll also see a variety of material surrounding the plants – shredded hardwood mulch or stones.
-In fact, looking at these two aesthetics might make you question which one is better for your landscape.
+In those beds, you’ll also see a variety of materials surrounding the plants – shredded hardwood mulch or stones.
+These two aesthetics might make you question which is better for your landscape.
 Should you use stones or mulch for your landscaping?

 Stones vs. Mulch in Landscaping